harnalashok/LLMs/u_install/Readme.md

      and click *Display Settings*.
 Note the Resolution.
 In my Ubuntu machine it is 1600 X 900
  iv) Go to Windows machine.
 Right click on the Desktop and then click *Display Settings*
       Match the Resolution of your Windows machine to that of Ubuntu machine.
 In my case
       resolution was 3840 X 2160.
 I reduced it to 1600 X 1200.
-  v) In the search bar search for rdp Or Remote Desktop Connectionm and enter the IP of your
+  v) In the search bar search for rdp Or Remote Desktop Connection and enter the IP of your
      Ubuntu machine.
 Supply userid and password.
 Done.

 ### Problems in WSL